EmeraldCHEN/restsharp-nunit-tests/README.md

 - Step 2: Create a New NUnit Test Project

-Open the terminal and run `dotnet new nunit -n ApiTestProject` to creates a new NUnit test project named ApiTestProject
+Open the terminal and run `dotnet new nunit -n ApiTests` to creates a new NUnit test project named ApiTestProject

 - Step 3: Install Dependencies

-Run `cd ApiTestProject` to navigate to the project folder then  `dotnet add package RestSharp` to install RestSharp via NuGet and `dotnet add package NUnit` &
+Run `cd ApiTests` to navigate to the project folder then  `dotnet add package RestSharp` to install RestSharp via NuGet and `dotnet add package NUnit` &
 `dotnet add package NUnit3TestAdapter` to ensure NUnit is installed

-Step 4: Write a Basic API Test
+- Step 4: Write a Basic API Test

-Create a new file *ApiTests.cs* inside the *ApiTestProject* folder and add the test code
+Add the test code in the file *UnitTest1.cs* inside the *ApiTests* folder

+- Step 5: Run the Test

+Run `dotnet test` and if everything is set up correctly, you should see a *ApiTests succeeded* message confirming the test ran successfully 🚀